-The internal divisions within the FARC regarding the peace process with the Colombian government, started to become evident shortly after negotiations started.
-Despite the guerrilla’s Secretariat demonstrating its willingness to put an end to the more than half a century of armed violence, some of the organization’s most important group leaders entered the process with doubts or simply did not participate.
+The internal divisions within the FARC, regarding the peace process with the Colombian government, started to become evident shortly after negotiations began.
+Despite the guerrilla group’s leadership demonstrating its willingness to put an end to more than half-a-century of armed violence, some of the organization’s most important group leaders entered the process with doubts or did not participate at all.

-In response to this situation, the FARC Secretariat in Cuba, ordered Miguel Botache Santillana, alias “Gentil Duarte,” to return to Colombia to take-up command of this First Front and reestablish discipline.
-With more than thirty years of experience as a guerrilla fighter and ideological-political leader, Gentil Duarte was one of the first guerilla commandants to travel to Cuba in 2012 and participate actively at the negotiation table.
-In 2015, he went on to join the FARC’s General Staff (Estado Mayor), and was in the X Guerrilla Conference in 2016, where he publicly supported the peace process and the Secretariat.
+In response to this situation, the FARC Secretariat in Cuba, ordered Miguel Botache Santillana, alias “Gentil Duarte,” to return to Colombia to take-up command of the 1st Front and restore discipline.
+With more than thirty years of experience as a guerrilla fighter and political leader, Gentil Duarte had been an active negotiator in peace talks since 2012.

-However, upon arriving to Guaviare, where the First Front is located, Iván Mordisco proposed that Gentil Duarte join the dissidence, mainly continue controlling drug trafficking to the south of the country.
+However, upon arriving in Guaviare, where the 1st Front is located, Iván Mordisco proposed that Gentil Duarte join the dissident movement continue controlling drug trafficking to the south of the country.
 Gentil Duarte accepted this proposal and abandoned the peace process at the end of 2016, escaping with $1.35 million and several of his men from the 7th Front, who formed the first FARC dissidence.